wp-plugins/contact-form-with-a-meeting-scheduler-by-vcita/readme.txt

 1. Connect to your Wordpress Admin Panel
 1. Click the "Plugins" menu on the left and choose "Add New".
-2. ???
-NOTE: if you don’t have an “Add New” option you can manually add the plugin to your code directory (see instructions below)
+1. NOTE: if you don't have an "Add New" option you can manually add the plugin to your code directory (see instructions below)
 1. Search for "vCita".
 1. Install "Contact Form with a Meeting Scheduler by vCita".
 1. After installation has finished, click "Activate plugin".